Which Tech Career Is Right For Me in 2026?

 Option #4.
 Cybersecurity

-However, unlike the media's often dramatic portrayal, cybersecurity isn't just about dark rooms and anonymous hackers.
+However, unlike the media's often dramatic portrayal, cybersecurity isn't just about sitting in dark rooms and anonymous hackers.
 It's a multi-faceted field with a variety of roles that combine problem-solving, technical skills, and a relentless curiosity to protect digital assets from threats.

 The primary role of course is to protect systems, networks, and data from digital attacks.
 These vary but the end goal is usually to access, change, steal, destroy sensitive information, disrupt normal business processes, or scam users into revealing personal or financial information.